-When I’m craving a low-carb chocolate option, sometimes I’ll enjoy a handful of ChocZero chocolate chips, a piece of Keto Chocolate Heaven, or a Keto Chocolate Chip Cookie Dough Fat Bomb.
+When I’m craving a low-carb chocolate option, sometimes I’ll enjoy a handful of ChocZero chocolate chips, a piece of Heavenly Keto Chocolate Dessert, or a Keto Chocolate Chip Cookie Dough Fat Bomb.
 Other times, I’ll whip up this Keto Chocolate Smoothie (which can also be made into a pudding with a simple ingredient tweak)!
 It’s a velvety smoothie thanks to a secret healthy ingredient: avocado!

 Why You’ll Love This Keto Chocolate Smoothie

 - It’s an easy two-minute breakfast, snack, or dessert option!